-Mixed use within this overlay combines compatible apartment style medium and high density residential, community and seniors housing, commercial, local community services and recreational land uses within a building, site, or in close proximity.
+Mixed use within this overlay combines compatible apartment style medium and high density residential, community and housing, seniors commercial, local community services and recreational land uses within a building, site, or in close proximity.
 This area is appropriate for mixed use as it is in close proximity to transit, open space and recreation, major public services, local community services and commercial development promoting walkability and social interaction.
 Section 3.3: Commercial policies shall also apply within the Mixed Use Overlay.

-- Provide a mixture of uses including apartment style medium and high density residential, community and seniors housing, commercial, and local community services. - b.
-Develop efficient and compact sites to promote the ability for expansion and intensification in the future.
+- a.
+Provide a mixture of uses including apartment style medium and high density residential, community and seniors housing, commercial, and local community services. - b.
+Develop efficient and compact sites and intensification in the future.